We develop resources to encourage the use of computational modelling in Roman economy studies:

 This project is a community effort!
 Everyone in Roman studies benefits from being able to access an up to date and elaborate archive of models, open datasets and bibliography.

 Notice something is missing?
-Send an email to firstname.lastname@example.org with what model or data references should be added.
-The bibliography you can update yourself since it’s an open Zotero group: open access Zotero bibliography “Roman-simulations” .
+You can update the bibliography yourself since it’s an open Zotero group: open access Zotero bibliography “Roman-simulations” .
 Or get in touch with Tom.

-MERUCRY is funded through a three-year early career Fellowship awarded to Tom Brughmans by the Leverhulme Trust (project number ECF-2016-197).
+Project MERCURY is funded through a three-year early career Fellowship awarded to Tom Brughmans by the Leverhulme Trust (project number ECF-2016-197).